-To Edge or not the Edge
+To Edge or not to Edge

 The emergence of Edge Computing in the Industrial Internet of Things (IIoT) has become a cost prohibitive, expensive trend.
 Overall interest in Edge Computing has risen in the IIoT space because of confusion between the exact needs of IIoT vs. Industry 4.0.
 For simple definitional clarity, Industry 4.0 technology is destined for the industrial factory; IIoT is everything else – think the billions upon billions of remote asset devices that exist.